Blake Martinez: 2016

-The Green Bay Packers finished atop the NFC North with a 10–6 record.
+The Packers finished atop the NFC North with a 10–6 record.
 On January 8, 2017, Martinez started his first career playoff game and recorded three combined tackles as the Packers defeated the New York Giants 38–13 in the NFC Wildcard game.
-The Packers then defeated the Dallas Cowboys, but were defeated 44–21 by the Atlanta Falcons in the NFC Championship.
+The Packers then defeated the Cowboys, but were defeated 44–21 by the Falcons in the NFC Championship.

 2017

 Martinez and Ryan entered training camp slated as the starting inside linebackers.
 Martinez, Ryan, Matthews, and Perry returned as the starting linebacker corps under defensive coordinator Dom Capers to begin the 2017 regular season.